×

 Chinese and Basque Language Family

 In Chinese and Basque history, you will get to know about Chinese and Basque language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Chinese is a part of Sino-Tibetan Family while Basque is a part of Vasconic Family.
-The subgroup and branch of Chinese is Not Available and Not Available resp.
-The subgroup and branch of Basque is Not Available and Not Available resp.
+The subgroup and branch of Chinese is and resp.
+The subgroup and branch of Basque is and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Chinese and Basque language on Chinese vs Basque alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Chinese vs Basque Language Rank

 It’s really interesting to find out Chinese vs Basque language rank.
 Chinese and Basque history gives you Chinese and Basque language rank.
 The Chinese language rank is 1.
-And Basque language rank is not available.
+And Basque language rank is 30.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Chinese vs Basque.